Understanding Data Classification

 3. Is it covered by law or regulation?
 Health records, tax file numbers, and account data have legal protections.

-4. Was it explicitly labelled?
+4. Was it labelled?
 Respect the classification the creator assigned.

 ✓ Key Point

 Microsoft Purview (formerly Information Protection) can apply sensitivity labels automatically to emails and documents in Microsoft 365.
-If your organisation uses it, the label visible in the email header or document tells you exactly how to handle that file — apply the required handling rules.
+If your organisation uses it, the label in the email header or document tells you how to handle that file.
+Apply the handling rules it sets.

 Disposal of Classified Information